 Peter Klass, CFE, has more than 15 years of entertainment accounting and audit experience.
 He specializes in profit participations, distribution and contract compliance of film and television programs.
 He also consults on disputes/litigations, profit sharing arrangements, and settlement…Learn More

-Chenxi “Tracy” Liang, CPA, has over seven years of experience in contract compliance audits and forensic investigations.
-She specializes in performing audits of the production and distribution of motion picture and television programs on behalf of investors and third-party participants, as well as…Learn More
+“Tracy” Liang, CPA, has over seven years of experience in entertainment accounting and forensic investigations.
+She specializes in performing audits of the production and distribution of motion picture and television programs on behalf of investors and third-party participants as well as…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More